xrdocs/application-hosting/_blogs/2016-06-28-xr-app-hosting-architecture-quick-look.md

    The XR linux shell that the user interacts with is really the `global-vrf` network namespace inside the control plane container.
 This corresponds to the global/default-vrf in IOS-XR.

-   **Only the interfaces in global-vrf appear in the XR linux shell today when you issue an ifconfig.
+   **Only the interfaces in global/default vrf in XR appear in the XR linux shell today when you issue an ifconfig.
 But the infrastructure is in place to map each custom user VRF to a network namespace in the future.**

    <img src="https://xrdocs.github.io/xrdocs-images/assets/images/xr-global-vrf-ns.png" width="200" height="250" />{: .align-center}